 Argue why the usual restriction in FMT to consider only relational structures (i.e., no function symbols allowed) is not problematic.
-That is, how can formulae with function symbols be represented by formulas containing only relation symbols (in particular the identity relation.)
-Formalize the reduction query $Q{red}$ : $LinOrd \rightarrow GRAPH$ from linear orders to graphs by describing a query formula inducing $Q{red}$ .
+That is more formally: How can formulae with function symbols be represented by formulae containing only relation symbols (in particular the identity relation)?